How to Remove Late Payments From Your Credit Report

 2. Offer to Sign Up for Automatic Payments

-In some instances, a creditor may agree to delete a late payment from your credit reports if you agree to sign up for automatic payments.
+In some instances, a creditor may agree to update or delete a late payment from your credit reports if you agree to sign up for automatic payments.

-It also helps if you’ve overcome whatever financial hurdle held you back from making payments in the past.
+It also helps if you’ve overcome whatever financial hardship that held you back from making your monthly payment in the past.
 Like requesting a goodwill adjustment, this is also ideal for longer-term customers.

 3. Dispute the Late Payment

-If the first two options aren’t successfully getting your late payment removed, it’s time to file a credit dispute directly with credit bureaus.
-The Fair Credit Reporting Act (FCRA) allows you to do this if you find any inaccurate information regarding the late payment on your credit report.
+If the first two options aren’t successfully getting your late payment removed, it’s time to file a dispute directly with the credit bureau.
+The Fair Credit Reporting Act (FCRA) allows you to challenge any inaccurate information regarding the late payment on your credit report.
 Creditors must verify the information and remove inaccurate information from your credit report within 30 days.

-Check your credit report to ensure that the date, payment amount, and other details are correct.
-If anything seems off, send a dispute letter to each of the three credit bureaus reporting the late payment.
+Check your credit reports to ensure that the date, payment amount, and other details are correct.
+If anything seems off, send a credit dispute letter by certified mail with a return receipt request to each of the three credit bureaus reporting the late payment.

 4. Work with a Professional Credit Repair Company